 - 1 or more Frenched* lamb rib racks with 7 to 8 ribs each (1 1/4 to 2 pounds for each rack, figure each rack feeds 2-3 people)

 *Typically you will buy a rack of lamb already "Frenched", or cut so that the rib bones are exposed.
 You can also ask your butcher to french them for you.
 For directions on how to French them yourself, see How to French a Rack of Lamb.

-2 Remove lamb rack from refrigerator to 1-2 hours before you cook it so that it comes to room temp.
+2 Bring lamb to room temp: Remove lamb rack from refrigerator to 1 1/2 to 2 hours before you cook it so that it comes to room temp.
 (If the meat is not at room temperature it will be hard for it to cook evenly.)

-4 Roast at 400°F for 7 minutes, then lower the heat to 300°F. Cook for 7-15 minutes longer (depending on the size of the lamb rack, or one of the lamb racks if you are cooking more than one), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
-Remove from oven, cover with foil and let rest for 5-10 minutes.
+Then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, if you are roasting more than one rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
+Remove from oven, cover with foil and let rest for 15 minutes.